|

 That

-said, cell phones are heavily regulated and must go thru extensive
+said, cell phones are heavily regulated and must go through extensive

-testing and approvals before they reach consumers hands, and any heat
+testing and approvals before they reach consumers hands.
+Any

-coming from them are well below recommended limits so wireless health
+coming from them are well below recommended limits, so again, wireless

 of